On the Metric $f(R)$ gravity Viability in Accounting for the Binned Supernovae Data: Gravity from a Phenomenological f(R) Gravity from a Phenomenological f(z)

 \subsection{Model Testing on the Pantheon Sample}

 The model introduced above is now tested against the binned Pantheon Sample.
 In principle, the complete fit would involve five parameters, $(a, b, \bar{U}_{0}, \omega_{0}, \omega_{a})$.
 Due to the limited constraining capacity of the binned dataset, not all parameters can be freely fitted.
 To this end, the parameters $\omega_{0}$ and $\omega_{a}$ are fixed by requiring that the reconstructed expansion history reproduces exactly the $\Lambda$CDM values of the deceleration parameter $q_{0}$ and the jerk $J_{0}$.
 This choice ensures that the model does not deviate too much from the $\Lambda$CDM at $z=0$, and that it behaves well at low redshift.
-In particular, the model should be able to satisfy the luminosity-redshift relation, according to \citet{riess20162, efstathiou2021h, fazzari2025cosmographic}.\\ Moreover, the parameter $\bar{U}_0 = 0$ is fixed without loss of generality, since the fitting procedure depends only weakly on it.
+In particular, the model should be able to satisfy the luminosity-redshift relation, according to \citet{riess20162, efstathiou2021h, fazzari2025cosmographic}.
+Allowing $\omega_0$ and $\omega_a$ to vary freely, even under Gaussian priors centered on their $\Lambda$CDM values, would result in non-informative posteriors, given the current statistical limitations of the binned supernova sample.\\ Moreover, the parameter $\bar{U}_0 = 0$ is fixed without loss of generality, since the fitting procedure depends only weakly on it.
 Once these cosmographic conditions are imposed, the remaining parameters $(a, b)$ encode all deviations from standard cosmology.

+In previous and related analyses, it has been explicitly verified that applying the same non-linear fitting strategy to the Master Sample yields parameter estimates and associated uncertainties that are fully consistent with those obtained from a Bayesian MCMC approach, with deviations not exceeding the level of $0.07\,\sigma$.
+This demonstrates the robustness and mutual consistency of the two statistical methodologies.
+While, in principle, an MCMC analysis could also be performed for the Pantheon sample, such an approach would be largely redundant in the present context, since the adopted model is nearly linear in the fitted parameters over the region of interest.
+For these reasons, a non-linear fit is employed for the Pantheon sample, in order to ensure consistency with previous analyses performed on the same dataset and to allow a direct and meaningful comparison of the results \citep{dainotti2021hubble, dainotti2022evolution, montani2024metric, montani2025running, montani2025decay}.

 The fitting procedure proceeds as follows.
 Firstly, a grid is used to sample $b$.
 For every $ b$, a one parameter non-linear fit determines the fitting value of $a$ by minimising the $\chi^{2}$ computed from the binned Pantheon data.
 Secondly, at each step the associated values of $\omega_{0}$ and $\omega_{a}$ are recomputed from the cosmographic constraints. \\ Finally, after scanning the full grid, all accepted parameter combinations are ranked by their $\chi^{2}$ values, and the global minimum is identified.
 The results are summarised in Tab.~\ref{tab:bestfit} and visualised in Fig.~\ref{fig:best_fit}.